threefoldfoundation/info_sdk/src/gettingstarted/identity.md

 #### Congratulations your 3bot is ready !
 Now you can start the 3bot server and start your reservation.

-To save your identity, you best copy these files (holding your identity information) to safe place :
+To save your identity, you best copy these files (holding your identity information) to a safe place :

  ![recover photo](./img/identity2.png)